Hell and High Water (ER)

 "Hell and High Water" is the seventh episode of the second season of the medical drama series ER.
 The 32nd episode overall, it first aired on NBC in the United States on November 9, 1995.
 It was written by Neal Baer and directed by Christopher Chulack.
-The episode attracted 48 million viewers on its initial broadcast, making it the highest-rated show of the week, and is regarded as one of ERs best episodes.
+The episode attracted 42 million viewers on its initial broadcast, making it the highest-rated show of the week, is regarded as one of ERs best episodes, and is credited for catapulting George Clooney to national stardom.

 Plot

 Doug Ross (George Clooney) attends an interview for a new job at a private pediatric practice after he is told his contract at County General will not be renewed.
 The head of the practice (Luis Ávalos) offers him the job, and Ross accepts.
 Back at the ER, a 10-year-old victim of a hit-and-run, Molly Phillips (J. Madison Wright) is brought in with severe injuries.
 She is examined by Peter Benton (Eriq La Salle) and his interns John Carter (Noah Wyle) and Harper Tracy (Christine Elise).
 The medical staff stabilizes Molly, and new physician assistant Jeanie Boulet (Gloria Reuben) impresses ER chief David Morgenstern (William H. Macy) by identifying Molly's injuries from X-rays.

 Ross returns to the ER for his final shift, greeted by Mark Greene (Anthony Edwards) and Carol Hathaway (Julianna Margulies), but seems strangely annoyed considering his successful interview.
 Tracy and Carter extubate Molly.
 Jerry (Abraham Benrubi) struggles with a new computer and thinks he may have accidentally deleted radiology data.
 Linda Farrell (Andrea Parker) arrives, reminding Ross that he is meant to accompany her to an opera performance that evening.
 Farrell also manages to fix the computer, which Carol then uses to play Doom II.
 Benton orders Jeanie to write a summary of all the discharge notes for a patient that has been admitted many times over the past few years.

 Molly's parents (Peter Gregory and Chase Masterson) arrive, and it is revealed that they are separated.
-Mr. Phillips blames Mrs. Phillips for Molly's injuries.
-Tracy asks them for a photograph of their daughter to help the plastic surgeon repair Molly's cheek laceration.
+Mr. Phillips blames Mrs. Phillips for Molly's injuries, and the two begin to argue.
+Tracy asks them for a photograph of their daughter to help the plastic surgeon repair Molly's cheek laceration, and this defuses the altercation.
 As Ross drives in heavy rain to pick up Linda, he gets a flat tire.
 A young boy, Joey Larkin (Zachary Charles), runs up to Ross' car, screaming that his brother needs help.
 Ross gets out of the car and hurriedly follows him.